xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 ## Backups

 Backups are also stored in object storage, and must be configured to point externally rather than the included MinIO service.
-The backup/restore procedure makes use of two separate buckets.
-A bucket for storing backups (`global.appConfig.backups.bucket`) and a temporary bucket for preserving existing data during the restore process (`global.appConfig.backups.tmpBucket`).
+The backup/restore procedure uses two separate buckets:

+- A bucket for storing backups (`global.appConfig.backups.bucket`)
+- A temporary bucket for preserving existing data during the restore process (`global.appConfig.backups.tmpBucket`)

 AWS S3-compatible object storage systems and Google Cloud Storage are supported backends.
-The backend type is configurable by setting `global.appConfig.backups.objectStorage.backend` to `s3` and `gcs` respectively.
+You can configure the backend type by setting `global.appConfig.backups.objectStorage.backend` to `s3` for AWS S3 or `gcs` for Google Cloud Storage.
-A connection configuration through the `gitlab.toolbox.backups.objectStorage.config` key must also be provided.
+You must also provide a connection configuration through the `gitlab.toolbox.backups.objectStorage.config` key.

 When using Google Cloud Storage, the GCP project must be set with the `global.appConfig.backups.objectStorage.config.gcpProject` value.

 For S3-compatible storage: